rajannpatel/landscape-docs/en/index.md

  * [Self-hosted Landscape](./onprem.md) is meant for those wanting to have the Landscape server(s) installed and managed by themselves, on dedicated hardware.

 The main differences between the two flavors of Landscape is that the self-hosted offering provides repository management, repository profiles, and custom IAM and SSO integration.
 The code for the self-hosted Landscape and Landscape SaaS is the same.

-## System and Network Requirements

-The baseline compute power required to run Landscape is a dual-core processor (or 2 virtual CPUs) running at 2.0GHz or higher, with at least 4GB of RAM, and 10GB of disk space.

-One machine with these specifications will run the landscape-server-quickstart package.
-When using Juju or manually installing across multiple machines, none of the machines should be configured below these baseline compute power specifications.

-The operating system must be Ubuntu Server 18.04 LTS x86_64 for Landscape Server.
-PostgreSQL may be run on Ubuntu Server 18.04 LTS, 20.04 LTS, or 22.04 LTS.

-Any machines you manage with Landscape should be able to access your Landscape installation over network ports 80/TCP (HTTP) and 443/TCP (HTTPS).
-You can optionally open port 22/TCP (SSH) as well for maintenance of your Landscape installation.